wei-shen-wang/PoDemFan_N-detect_ATPG_Test_Compression/README.md

 Implement and modify the PODEM algorithm to generate patterns for transition delay fault.
 This part is done by [Hsin-Tzu Chang](https://github.com/EE08053).

 In this part, we modified the source code of PODEM provided by the VLSI Testing course in National Taiwan University and implemented the $N$-detect transition delay fault ATPG.
-For the detailed modification, please refer to the Apendix.
+For the detailed modification, please refer to the Appendix.

 ![](https://hackmd.io/_uploads/ByoGh6dw3.png)
 The following paragraphs introduce four main parts of the program: